Note: This policy is subject to change at any time. Please check all AHN Policies on a regular basis for updates.

-Please read through this Policy carefully and contact us at/on email@example.com if you have any questions.
+Please read through this Policy carefully and contact us at email@example.com if you have any questions.

-1. AHN will take reasonable steps to assist Hosts and Guests in the event of an emergency or other issue, and will answer any questions you have about AHN’s Services.
-Guests and Hosts have access to 24/7 support through AHN’s after hours’ emergency line – 1300 MYSTAY (1300 697 829)
+- AHN will take reasonable steps to assist Hosts and Guests in the event of an emergency or other issue and will answer any questions you have about AHN’s Services.
+Guests and Hosts have access to 24/7 support through AHN’s after hours’ emergency line – 1300 MYSTAY (1300 697 829).

-2. In keeping with the provisions of the Agreements, AHN is committed to creating positive outcomes for all Homestay participants and may act to remove a Guest from a Homestay or take any other action it deems to be in the best interests of the Guest, Host, or AHN at any time.
-If emergency accommodation is required AHN will make every attempt to assist, where the Guest is Under 18 AHN will engage with the education provider to reach a suitable outcome.
+- In keeping with the provisions of the Agreements, AHN is committed to creating positive outcomes for all Homestay participants and may act to remove a Guest from a Homestay or take any other action it deems to be in the best interests of the Guest, Host or AHN at any time.
+AHN will make every attempt to assist if emergency accommodation is required.
+Where the Guest is Under 18, AHN will engage with the Education Provider to reach a suitable outcome.

-3. For more information about AHN Services (including payment or insurance) please see your Guest or Host Agreement (as applicable), visit our website, or contact us.
-For more information on AHN’s Refund Policy, please visit this link https://au.homestaynetwork.org/policies/ahnref01
+- For more information about AHN Services (including payment or insurance) please see your Guest or Host Agreement (as applicable), visit our website or contact us.
+For more information on AHN’s Refund Policy, please visit https://au.homestaynetwork.org/policies/ahnref01.

 Both Hosts and Guests must:

-1. Treat each other and every other person in the Home in a fair, respectful, and polite manner.
-This means being considerate of other peoples’ feelings and needs, and includes things like not touching any person or their personal property without their permission, keeping your environment clean and tidy, and saying thank you to someone who does something for you.
+- Treat each other and every other person in the Home in a fair, respectful and polite manner.
+This means being considerate of other peoples’ feelings and needs and includes things like not touching any person or their personal property without their permission, keeping your environment clean and tidy and saying thank you to someone who does something for you.

-2. Understand that your customs or beliefs may be different to those of your Host or Guest.
-Have an open mind – one of the most important benefits of a Homestay is ‘cultural exchange’ – the chance to learn about someone else’s experiences and values.
+- Understand that your customs or beliefs may be different to those of your Host or Guest.
+Have an open mind.
+One of the most important benefits of a Homestay is ‘cultural exchange’ – the chance to learn about someone else’s experiences and values.
 All participants need to be treated with respect, including when carrying out reasonable cultural or religious practices in the Home.
 Discrimination of any kind is not acceptable.

-3. Work together to make the Homestay a success.
-It is very important that both Guests and Hosts make an effort to communicate clearly and effectively about important matters, and cooperate to resolve and misunderstandings or issues that might arise.
+- Work together to make the Homestay a success.
+It is very important that both Guests and Hosts make an effort to communicate clearly and effectively about important matters and cooperate to resolve any misunderstandings or issues that might arise.
 It takes contribution from both sides to create a comfortable and enjoyable environment within the Home.
-Make sure that you provide your Guest or Host with current contact details and any other important information about you that they should know – and be careful not to share any information you receive with anyone else without the Guest or Hosts’ permission.
+Make sure that you provide your Guest or Host with current contact details and any other important information about you they should know, and be careful not to share any information you receive with anyone else without the Guest’s or Hosts’ permission.

 As an AHN Homestay Guest you must:

-1. Cover certain costs.
+- Cover certain costs.
 You should ask your Hosts’ permission before using their telephone or internet services.
-You may be asked to pay up to $12.50 per week for internet usage or arrange your own.
-You will also be expected to cover your own travel, entertainment, and medical expenses as well as any other personal costs that come up during your Homestay.
+You will be expected to cover your own travel, entertainment and medical expenses as well as any other personal costs that come up during your Homestay.
 If you cause any damage to the Home, you will be expected to pay for repairs.